thrld/thrld.github.io/_posts/2016-07-04-syntax-highlightin-on-github-pages.md

 @import url("highlights.css");
 {% endhighlight %}

 Note that this assumes that you saved the generated highlights.css to the location where your main file lives.
-I previewed the results and might some minor changes to the css file (see make sure to have a look at [this blog post](https://monicagranbois.com/blog/webdev/formatting-code-with-pygments-and-jekyll/) for some more advice on editing the file).
+I previewed the results and made some minor changes to the css file (make sure to have a look at [this blog post](https://monicagranbois.com/blog/webdev/formatting-code-with-pygments-and-jekyll/) for  more advice on editing the file).

 **Two more things.**